 Rode NT2A Overview

-The Rode NT2A is an extremely versatile condenser microphone.
+The Rode NT2A is an extremely versatile condenser microphone, which is something I personally love about this model.

 Similar to the NT1A, it is deemed as a large-diaphragm condenser microphone that offers even clearer audio quality like no other.